Sa'ir: History

+A heart-shaped lamp marked with arches framing birds, today on display at the Flagellation Museum, is marked as coming from Sa'ir.
+Similar lamps are dated to the early Islamic period.

+Suriano, a 15th century Franciscan custos, wrote that the House of Isaac, then a mosque where Muslims worship, can be found in Syeir.
+He mentioned that he had seen Jewish antiquities there and described the area as not being sown but rather untamed, arid, and a habitat for animals and game.

 Ottoman era

 In 1596 Sa'ir appeared in the Ottoman tax registers as part of the nahiya of Halil in the Liwa of Quds.
 It had an entirely Muslim population consisting of 72 households.
 Taxes were paid on wheat, barley, summer crops, olive trees, goats and/or beehives.

 The French explorer Victor Guérin visited the village in the 1860s, and found it having about 400 inhabitants.
 He mentioned a few rock-cut tombs that are still in use; they are locked by a burial stone, and are reopened by locals whenever a new body is buried.

 SWP described Sa'ir in 1883 as "a village of moderate size, in a valley surrounded with cultivated ground."
 A maqam (shrine) located in Sa'ir was believed by the local Muslims to house the tomb of Esau who they referred to as "Aisa."
 The SWP stated this identification was false and that Esau's tomb was in the Biblical Mount Seir.

 Under the name Sa'in, an Ottoman village list of about 1870 indicated 84 houses and a population of 186, though it is proposed that the population count included men, only.